DJSchaffner/aoe2de_patcher/README.md

 A: Usually not.
 If there is a new version available you will be informed when you start the tool.

 Q: *Can I use it on Linux?*
 A: Yes, we provide a docker container.
 You need to build from source with `docker/build.sh`, then run the patcher with `docker/run.sh aoe2de_patcher.dist/aoe2de_patcher.bin`.
+_(Disclaimer: There have recently been untested changes to this, so things might be broken.
+Please report any issues you have)_

 # Planned features